Enable Wake-on-Lan (WoL)

 Testing Wake-on-Lan (WoL)

-I use an app on my mobile phone called Fing that sends a WoL magic packet to my computer.
+I use an app on my mobile phone called Wake On Lan that wakes-up my server by sending a WoL magic packet.
 I highly recommend this app.